 - Grease a shallow tray or aluminum foil.

-- Pour sugar and water in a heavy bottomed pan and make a syrup of 1 wire consistency.
-To test it, take a few drops between your index finger and thumb and see if it stretches between the finger and the thumb.
-If it stretches in one wire, syrup is ready.
+- Pour sugar and water in a heavy bottomed pan and make a syrup of a little less than 1 wire consistency.
+To test it, take a few drops between your index finger and thumb and see if it forms a wire when you stretch the finger and the thumb.
+If it stretches a little bit and then breaks, the syrup is ready.
 On the other hand if it does not make any wire, cook it a bit more.
-If it makes more than a wire, dilute it a bit by adding some water and cook it again.
+If it makes a solid wire or multiple wires, dilute it a bit by adding some water and cook it again.

 - Once the syrup is ready, reduce the flame to low.
 Add almond powder and stir constantly.
 If you don’t have almond powder, grind almonds in a grinder and use it.